 Let’s put that in perspective with the average loss of 5’934 USD after 20 years.
 To save a maximum of 380 CHF, you are sacrificing 5934 USD!
 I hope you realize that it does not make sense.
-And keep in mind that this is only for 1000 USD invested per month.
+And keep in mind that this is only for 1000 USD invested monthly.
 The difference is even larger for more investing!

-But maybe the Swiss Stock market is different?
+But maybe the Swiss Stock market is different.
 Let’s see the fees for 20 years of investing in the Swiss Stock Market.

 For the Swiss Stock Market, we can see that DEGIRO is cheaper than Interactive Brokers.
-This does not make DEGIRO cheaper for a Swiss investor since we invest more in the U.S. than in Switzerland.
+This does not make DEGIRO cheaper for a Swiss investor since we invest more in the U.S. than Switzerland.
 But it is still interesting to note.

 By investing in the U.S. stock market quarterly instead of every month, an investor can save 340 CHF over 20 years with DEGIRO and 560 CHF with Interactive Brokers.
 These savings represent less than 30 CHF per year.
 But we can see that we can save a little more on the Swiss Stock market than in the U.S. Stock Market.